lhcb/starterkit-lessons/second-analysis-steps/advanced-dirac.md

 since any sites that are not at CERN will not source this by default.

+###Alternative Backends - DIRAC (DaVinci)

 As you can also imagine it is useful to be able to include DaVinci jobs as Transforms in certain analysis chains.
 As mentioned earlier Transforms have the following advantages over traditional jobs.

-*Tasks will resubmit failed subjobs automatically.
+* Tasks will resubmit failed subjobs automatically.
-*You can chain your tuples into other Transforms which enable GRID based processing of Tuples.
+* You can chain your tuples into other Transforms which enable GRID based processing of Tuples.

 However, Transforms comes with a couple of caveats to achieve this.
 The first is that you should use a pre-built version of `DaVinci`.
 You cannot use `prepareGaudiExec()`  as this will be called for each Unit you have running DaVinci and fail.
 Similarly, you should ensure that the transform platform `trf.application.platform` matches your build.
 An example of a DaVinci implementation is shown below.